jhartzell42/rust-c-book/src/intro.md

 other bits that they considered the "cruft."
 And for a substantial slice of C++ programmers, who didn't need control of memory and could afford garbage collection, this is exactly what the doctor
-ordered: Many use cases of C# an Java today would've previously been filled by C++.
+ordered: Many use cases of C# and Java today would've previously been filled by C++.

 Remember, C++ used to be a general-purpose programming language.
 Now, it's